Colin-b/pytest_httpx/README.md

 ### Reply by streaming chunks

-Use `stream` parameter to stream chunks that you specify.
+Use `stream` parameter (as `httpx.SyncByteStream` or `httpx.AsyncByteStream`) to stream chunks that you specify.

+Note that `pytest_httpx.IteratorStream` can be used to provide an iterable.

 ```python
 import httpx